nspcc-dev/neo-go/ROADMAP.md

 Removal of `registerCandidate`–based support of candidate registration will be done once `registerCandidate` method is officially deprecated and removed from the NeoToken manifest with the subsequent hardfork.

+## Replaced math.Max / math.Min with built-in max / min

+Interop functions `math.Min` and `math.Max` have been replaced by built-in `max` and `min` functions.

+The old functions are deprecated and their removal is scheduled for 0.113.0 release.